Xavier577/gin-project-starter/README.md

 # Using this Template

-To scaffold your project using this template.Click the use template button to create a new repo based on this template or run:
+To scaffold your project using this template.Click the use template button to create a new repo based on this template or if you have nodeJs and npm installed,run:

 ```
 npx degit https://github.com/Xavier577/gin-project-starter.git <your-project-directory>